Chronic wasting disease: Nordics

 In March 2019, the Swedish National Veterinary Institute (SVA) diagnosed the first case of CWD in Sweden.
 A 16-year old emaciated female moose was found in the municipality of Arjeplog in the county of Norrbotten, circling and with loss of shyness towards humans, possibly blind.
 The moose was euthanized and the head was sent for CWD screening in the national CWD surveillance program.
 The brainstem tissue, but not lymph nodes, was positive for CWD (confirmed with Western Blot).
 A second case of CWD was diagnosed in May 2019, with very similar case history, about 70 km east of the first case.
 This second case, in the municipality of Arvidsjaur, was also an emaciated and apathic 16-year-old female moose that was euthanized.
 The circumstances of these Swedish cases are similar to the CWD cases in moose in both Norway and Finland.
-The EU regulated CWD surveillance runs between 2018 - 2020.
-A minimum of 6 000 deer are to be tested, both free-ranging animals in the deer family, farmed red deer, and semi-domesticated reindeer.
+The EU regulated CWD surveillance runs between 2018 – 2020.
+A minimum of 6,000 deer are to be tested, both free-ranging animals in the deer family, farmed red deer, and semi-domesticated reindeer.
 The finding of CWD-positive moose initiated an intensified surveillance in the affected municipalities.
 Adult hunter-harvested moose and slaughtered semi-domesticated reindeer from the area are tested for CWD.
 In September 2019, a third moose was found positive for CWD, a hunter-harvested 10-year-old apparently healthy female moose from Arjeplog.
 A fourth case of CWD in moose was verified in September 2020, in a euthanized 14-year-old lame and unshy female moose in the municipality of Robertsfors, in the county of Västerbotten, approximately 200 km from the previous moose cases in the neighboring county of Norrbotten.

 Research

 Research is focused on better ways to monitor disease in the wild, live animal diagnostic tests, developing vaccines, better ways to dispose of animals that died from the disease and to decontaminate the environment, where prions can persist in soils, and better ways to monitor the food supply.
-Deer harvesting and management issues are intertwined.
+Deer harvesting and management issues are intertwined.Additionally, scientists are investigating genetic resistance to CWD in certain deer populations, with the goal of understanding whether selective breeding or natural selection could help slow disease spread.
+Public outreach and hunter education programs have also become a key part of management strategies, aiming to improve compliance with carcass disposal regulations, testing requirements, and movement restrictions in affected regions.